ioncapita/ioncapita/README.md

 ## I'm a Full-Stack Developer !!

  I'm Ion and I was born in Moldova but raised in Portugal.
-I really enjoy learning languages and frameworks and others new concepts.
+I really enjoy learning languages, frameworks and others new concepts.
 I'm currently looking for a junior front end position to improve my skills as front end developer.

 ### Connect with me: